Verily’s coronavirus testing partnership with California is over

 “Google is helping to develop a website,” Trump said at the time.
 “It’s going to be very quickly done, unlike websites of the past, to determine whether a test is warranted and to facilitate testing at a nearby, convenient location.”

-At the time, Verily had only begun working on launching a small pilot of the website to begin screening people in the Bay Area.
+At the time, Verily had only started work on launching a small pilot of the website to begin screening people in the Bay Area.
 The White House announcement sent the company scrambling to roll out a public launch of the project over the weekend after Trump’s announcement.